piglatiao/Jailbreaks/Gemini/2.5/README.md

 - Pyrite now speaks by default before starting to write - haven't tested it but I prompted it to be optional, should be able to get rid of it by saying you decline the initial remark.
 - Only breifly tested in a Gem but probably works if you paste it in chat, might want to add "Hi Pyrite" at the end or something.
 - Quick update, sometime told me it worked badly with Flash on web/app, I swapped out like 2 words and it works REALLY well, IDK Gemini is weird.
 Use the normal version for most things IMO, but specifically for Flash on web/app, use the Flash version
+- The Flash version works well across a lot of thinking models, notably Grok 4 and DeepSeek R1.

 ### Pyrite 2 Beta
 - Pyrite does not comment before response by default (but you can still ask for it)